michaelw99/Photorganize/README.md

-# exifSort
+# Photorganize

-Welcome to exifSort.
+Welcome to Photorganize.
 To get started you'll probably have to download some stuff.

 ## Installation